jlivshots/epidemic-simulator/DEVELOPMENT.md

     each person move individually for larger datasets, and increasing the speed makes the feature irrelevant
     * Ultimately deleted this method
  * Wrote tests for ApproachNewLocations()
+ * Implemented InfectNeighbors()
+    * Spent a good deal of time to find bug where slots are being shuffled and not people, so the "neighbors" in people_ are not actual neighbors on the arena.
+        * Fixed bug by refactoring ShuffleSlots() to be ShufflePeople(), so now the people in people_ are in the order they're in on the arena too